CMPUT404-Group-Project/Distributed-Social-Networking/README.md

 ```

 ## Original Contributors and Licensing
-Original Creator: Abram Hindle

-Generally everything is LICENSED under the Apache 2.0 license by Abram Hindle and modified to include every member of our team
+Generally everything is LICENSED under the Apache 2.0 license by Abram Hindle and modified to include members of our team

 All text is licensed under the CC-BY-SA 4.0 http://creativecommons.org/licenses/by-sa/4.0/deed.en_US

-Original 'docs/example-article.json', 'docs/project.org', and 'docs/swagger_doc.yml' can be found at [abramhindle's repo](https://github.com/abramhindle/CMPUT404-project-socialdistribution)
+Original *'docs/example-article.json'*, *'docs/project.org'*, and *'docs/swagger_doc.yml'* can be found at [abramhindle's repo](https://github.com/abramhindle/CMPUT404-project-socialdistribution)

-Other Contributors
+### Other Contributors
 ```
 Abram Hindle
 Ali Sajedi